11th May 2023

 The speed limit is 3 knots upriver from Les Perdrix and 5 knots from Vieille de Bodic starboard beacon tower (as you enter the Trieux river) to Les Perdrix although the local boats do not seem to obey them.

 Harbourmasters office is at the top of the visitors’ pontoon.
-No one ever meets you as he stays in his office.
+Normally, no one ever meets you, but a report from August 2023 did say they were met by a red dinghy.
 It appears to be best to moor on a free finger on the first pontoon anywhere east of the customs/police boat.
 The fingers are quite short and only have a loop at the end to put your rope through, but they are OK.
 There is room for a large boat, or 3 smaller boats on the T piece at the end but again the boats do not seem to be managed very well.

 Facilities are OK.
 They have been repainted and were in better condition in 2017.
 A bit dark and a jeton is not required for the showers anymore.